Irisha - Heesen Yachts Motor Yacht

 Design

-Irisha measures 44.00 metres in length, with a max draft of 2.5 metres and a beam of 9.00 metres.
-She has a deck material of teak.
+Irisha measures 51.00 metres in length, with a max draft of 2.50 feet and a beam of 8.50 feet.
+She has a gross tonnage of 496 tonnes.

 Performance and Capabilities

-Irisha has a top speed of 25.00 knots.
-She is powered by 2 diesel engines.
+Irisha has a top speed of 25.00 knots and a cruising speed of 15.00 knots.
+She is powered by a twin screw propulsion system.

 Accommodation

-Irisha accommodates up to 8 guests .
-She also houses room for up to 6 crew members.
+Irisha accommodates up to 10 guests in 5 cabins.
+She also houses room for up to 9 crew members.

 Other Specifications